Maintained schools: First, infant, junior, primary and middle schools 2025-26

 Child arrangements orders are defined in s.8 of the Children Act 1989, as amended by s.12 of the Children and Families Act 2014.
 Child arrangements orders replace residence orders and any residence order in force prior to 22 April 2014 is deemed to be a child arrangements order.

 Section 14A of the Children Act 1989 defines a special guardianship order as an order appointing one or more individuals to be a child’s special guardian (or special guardians).

-***Category 5 is relevant to the following schools:
+***Category 5 is relevant and will be applied in respect of the following schools:

 ****The local authority uses a geographical information system (GIS) to calculate home to school distances in miles.
 The measurement is calculated using Ordnance Survey (OS) data from an applicant's home address to the main front gate of the school.
 The coordinates of an applicant's home address are determined and provided by the Local Land and Property Gazetteer (LLPG) and OS address point data.

-Attendance at a particular nursery or infant school will not guarantee admission to any particular primary or junior school.
-Parents must make a separate application for admission to primary or junior school at the appropriate time.
+Attendance at particular nursery or infant schools will not prioritise admission to any particular primary or junior schools.
+Even where children are attending infant or nursery schools attached to particular schools, parents must make a separate application for admission to primary or junior school at the appropriate time.

 The requirement for the local authority to meet the infant class size legislation may result in the refusal of catchment area or sibling applications where a class has already reached its limit of 30 pupils.
 However, as an exception, the local authority will give careful consideration to offering places above the published admission number to applications from children whose twin or sibling from a multiple birth is admitted even when there are no other vacant places.

 Admissions for the normal age of entry are administered through a coordinated admission scheme and preferences for maintained schools will be processed centrally by the School Admissions and Transport Service.
 The aim of the scheme is to ensure that each child will receive only one offer of a place at a maintained school on a prescribed date.